l0drex/WallpaperSplitter/README.md

 ## 🚀 Features and roadmap

-This is only an oveeview.
+This is only an overview.
 For a more in-depth look see the project tab.
 - [x] Split a given image
 - [x] Apply the wallpaper from within the application
 - [x] Adjust position